Frequently Asked Questions About The Outlaw Ocean Music Project

 Where should participating artists direct questions about their royalty statements?

-The company that handled payments and statements for music up until December, 2021 is Naymlis, directed by Kyle Dick.
-For questions about missing payments or royalty statements please email them at firstname.lastname@example.org.
-For questions about statements after December, 2021, please email: email@example.com.
+The company that handled payments and statements for music up until December 2021 is Naymlis.
+For questions about payments or royalty statements during that time period, please email Naymlis at email@example.com.
+For questions about statements after December, 2021, please email: firstname.lastname@example.org.

 If musicians want to be released from the project, can they be?